Is “Copying” the Key to Success?

 Toyota SA- a copy of the Volkswagen Beetle

-But it wasn’t just Nissan which used to copy Western car designs.
+But it wasn’t just Nissan that used to copy Western car designs.
 The 1947 Toyota SA was also a pure imitation of the classic VW Beetle which first surfaced in 1938.
-Not only this, even its interior was very much similar to the iconic German car.
+Not only this, but even its interior was very much similar to the iconic German car.

 Nissan Gloria- a copy of Pontiac Tempest